smokehubde/tsb/README.md

 After starting, the bot is reachable via Telegram (set the token with the `BOT_TOKEN` environment variable) and the admin GUI is available at [http://localhost:8000](http://localhost:8000).
 Log files `bot.log` and `admin.log` are created to help with troubleshooting.
+They are written to the directory configured as `WorkingDirectory` in the service files.

 The setup script also prints a Tor address stored in `onion_url.txt` to reach the GUI from anywhere.
 Ensure the `tor` service is running with a reachable control port (default `9051`), otherwise you will see `Tor onion address not found`.